I am in the military, are there limits on how much I can be charged for a loan like a mortgage, student loan, auto loan, or credit card balance?

 - Notify your lender in writing and include a copy of your military orders calling you to active duty.

 When you make a proper request for an interest rate reduction under the SCRA, your lender must reduce your interest rate to 6 percent for the entire time you are serving on active duty.
-Your lender can’t add the amount of interest above 6 percent back into the loan later on after you leave active duty.
+The interest above 6 percent is forgiven.
+This means your lender can’t add the amount of interest above 6 percent back into the loan later after you leave active duty.

-For most obligations, the lender has to refund any amount that it charged you that was above the 6 percent cap, starting from the date of your entry onto active duty through your last day of active duty military service.
-For mortgages, the interest rate reduction lasts one year past your last day of active duty military service.
+Your lender generally has to refund any amount that it charged you above the 6 percent cap, starting from the date of your entry onto active duty through your last day of active-duty military service.
+For mortgages, the interest rate reduction lasts one year past your last day of active-duty military service.

-If your lender refuses to change your interest rate to 6%, contact your local JAG office for more information.
-To find your JAG Legal Assistance Office use the locator.
-You also may be able to get assistance from your state attorney general.
+If your lender refuses to change your interest rate to 6 percent, or if you have a loan with an interest rate higher than 36 percent, please contact your closest for help.
+You also may be able to get assistance from or the .